Productivity¶

 Safe resampling¶

-- The look-ahead bias is an ongoing threat when working with array data, especially on multiple time frames.
-Using Pandas alone is strongly discouraged because it's not aware that financial data mainly involves bars where timestamps are opening times and events can happen at any time between bars, and thus falsely assumes that timestamps denote the exact time of an event.
-In vectorbtpro, there is an entire collection of functions and classes for resampling and analyzing data in a safe way!
+- Look-ahead bias is an ongoing risk when working with array data, especially on multiple time frames.
+Using Pandas alone is strongly discouraged because it does not recognize that financial data mainly involves bars where timestamps are the opening times, and events may occur at any time between bars.
+Pandas thus incorrectly assumes that timestamps indicate the exact time of an event.
+In VBT, there is a complete collection of functions and classes for safely resampling and analyzing data!

 Tutorial